Abhi4jeet/Excel-Project/README.md

-This Page hold the data analysis projects which I worked on.
+This Page hold the data analysis projects which I have worked on.
-It will give you a gist of my skills and knowledge in the field.
+It will give you a gist of my skills and knowledge about data analysis.